 Deadline: July 1, 2017

 The Ellie Awards (previously called ASME's National Magazine Awards) honor print and digital publications that consistently demonstrate superior execution of editorial objectives, innovative techniques, noteworthy journalistic enterprise and imaginative art direction.
 Sponsored by the American Society of Magazine Editors in association with the Columbia University Graduate School of Journalism.
-The 21 Ellie Awards include 3 print categories, 3 digital categories and 15 categories in which either print or digital content may be submitted.
-Finalists in each category receive certificates of recognition.
+Finalists in each of 20 categories receive certificates of recognition.
 The winner in each category receives a reproduction of Alexander Calder’s stabile “Elephant,” the symbol of the awards since 1970.
 Entry fees apply.

 Osborn Elliott Prize for Excellence in Journalism on Asia

 The annual "Oz Prize" honors the late Osborn Elliott, a legendary journalist and longtime Newsweek editor.
 The $10,000 prize is awarded to a writer or team of writers who has produced the best example of journalism about Asia during the calendar year.
 Evaluation criteria include impact of the work, its originality, creativity, depth of research and educational value in informing the public about Asia.